Child Safety: Bicycles and Tricycles

 Biking and using bicycle carriers and trailers

-A baby or young child in a carrier that is attached to an adult's bike is at risk for serious injury, even when using all the latest safety equipment.
+A baby or young child in a carrier that is attached to an adult's bike is at risk for serious injury, even when you use all the latest safety equipment.
 Uneven road surfaces, cars and other vehicles, or unanticipated problems can endanger your child.
-It is best to wait to bike with children until they have the balance and coordination to ride along with you on their own bicycles.1 Usually, this is around age 7.
-Do not allow children to ride in the street until they are 10 years old, are skilled riders, and consistently observe the basic rules of the road.
+It is best to wait to bike with children until they have the balance and coordination to ride along with you on their own bicycles.
+Usually, this is around ages 4 to 7.1 Do not allow children to ride in the street until they are 10 years old, are skilled riders, and consistently observe the basic rules of the road.2

 Tricycles and similar three-wheeled toys provide exercise and entertainment for many children.
 Keep this activity fun and safe by following these tips: